anddtran/ECP/README.md

 Interacting with LLMs using natural language presents several challenges:

 *   **Ambiguity:** Natural language is often open to multiple interpretations (lexical, syntactic, semantic), requiring significant LLM effort to resolve.
-*   **Inefficiency:** High token counts for complex instructions, redundancy, and filler words lead to increased costs, latency, and can hit input limits.
+*   **Inefficiency:** High token counts for complex instructions, redundancy, and filler words lead to increased costs, latency, slow transmission, and can hit input limits.
 *   **Lack of Standardization:** Prompt engineering techniques vary widely.
 Instructions effective for one LLM may fail or perform differently on another, hindering application portability.
 *   **Machine-to-Machine Suboptimality:** Natural language is not an ideal medium for automated systems that need to reliably and efficiently instruct LLMs.